Cray-HPE/docs-csm/operations/security_and_authentication/SOPS.md

 1. (`ncn-mw#`) Retrieve the tenant's Kubernetes token from the tenant's secret.

     When TAPMS creates a new tenant, a new Kubernetes namespace is created bearing the same name.
-Within that namespace, there should be exactly one tenant name.
+Within that namespace, there should be a default service account.

+    If this is the first time using the SOPs tool with a tenant the service account token will need to be generated and saved.

+    ```bash
+    kubectl apply -f - <<EOF
+    apiVersion: v1
+    kind: Secret
+    metadata:
+      name: default-token
+      namespace: ${TENANT_NAME}
+      annotations:
+        kubernetes.io/service-account.name: default
+    type: kubernetes.io/service-account-token
+    EOF
+    ```

-    Retrieve, parse, and decrypt the tenant's Kubernetes service account token.
+    Generate the tenant's Kubernetes service account token.

     ```bash
     TOKEN=`kubectl get secret -n ${TENANT_NAME} -ojson | jq -r .items[].data.token | base64 -d`